Milad-Akarie/auto_route_library/README.md

 )
 ```

-Now `ProductReviewScreen` expects a path-param named `id` but, from the above snippet we know that the path corresponding with it. `review` has no path parameters, but we can inherit 'id' form the parent `/product/:id` like follows:
+Now `ProductReviewScreen` expects a path-param named `id` but, from the above snippet we know that the path corresponding with it. `review` has no path parameters, but we can inherit 'id' from the parent `/product/:id` like follows:

 ```dart
 @RoutePage()